samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/deploy-task.md

         The path to the image to replace in the yaml manifest (arg to yq)
 ```

-The first param is named `path`, and it is required to run `deploy-using-kubectl`.
-This means
+The first param is named `path`, and it is required to run `deploy-using-kubectl` since no `default` value
-a value must be specified for `path` at run time as part of a `TaskRun`.
-The `path` param allows
+is declared for the param.
+This means a value must be specified for `path` at run time as part of a `TaskRun`.

-you to specify the location of a Kubernetes manifest to apply via a file path.
-A manifest is a file, which
+The `path` param allows you to specify the location of a Kubernetes manifest to apply via a file path.
+A manifest
-is typically in a YAML format, with a collection of Kubernetes resources that will be used to support
+is a file, which is typically in a YAML format, with a collection of Kubernetes resources.
+In this sceanrio, the manifest
-a container image that you deploy to Kubernetes.
+will have resources declared to support a container image that you deploy to Kubernetes.

 The second param is named `yamlPathToImage`.
-Within the manifest the can be specified with `path` param is
+Within the manifest this `Task` uses is a property called `containers`, which
-a property called `containers`, which is a list of container images that are part of what is called a Kubernetes
+is a list of container images that are part of what is called a Kubernetes `Deployment`.
+What `yamlPathToImage` allows you
-`Deployment`.What `yamlPathToImage` allows you to specify is what container image should be used in the manifest.
+to specify is what container image should be used in the manifest.
+This makes sure that the correct container image is deployed
-This makes sure that the correct container image is deployed to Kubernetes via the `Pipeline` you will create.
+to Kubernetes via the `Pipeline` you will create.

 Once again, this `Task` has `PipelineResources` that it requires in order to be ran: